MetroBlooms/evaluate-it/README.md

 **This project obsoletes evaluate-it-jqm.**

-Use: Garden evaluation tool developed for use by <a href="http://www.metroblooms.org">Metro Blooms</a>
+Use: Garden/Raingarden evaluation tool developed for use by <a href="http://www.metroblooms.org">Metro Blooms</a>

+Credits:<a href="http://dev.sencha.com/deploy/touch/examples/production/kitchensink/">Sencha Touch KitchenSink</a>

 Test Platform: Web (see TODO)